MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Invoke-Command.md

 ```

 ### -SSHConnection
-This parameter takes an array of hashtables where each hashtable contains one or more connection parameters needed to establish a Secure Shell (SSH) connection (HostName, Port, UserName, KeyFilePath).
+This parameter takes an array of hashtables where each hashtable contains one or more connection parameters needed to establish a Secure Shell (SSH) connection (HostName, Port, UserName, KeyFilePath, Subsystem).

 The hashtable connection parameters are the same as defined for the HostName parameter set.